Name of breed: Haflinger, also known as the Avelignese

 Country of origin: Austria and northern Italy

-Modern day Haflinger: Today the breed is used in many activities that include draft and pack work, light harness and combined driving, and many under-saddle events, including western-style horse-show classes, trail and endurance riding, dressage, show jumping, vaulting, and therapeutic riding programs.
-They are used extensively as dressage horses for children, but are tall and sturdy enough to be suitable riding horses for adults.
-In the 1970s, British Prince Philip, Duke of Edinburgh competed with a driving team of four Haflingers.
-There are several national shows for Haflingers worldwide, including those in Germany, Great Britain and the United States.
+Modern day Haflinger: Today, Haflingers are used for many activities including draught and pack work, light harness and combined driving, and many under-saddle disciplines such as western riding, trail riding and equestrian tourism, endurance riding, dressage, show jumping, vaulting, and therapeutic riding programs.
+They are used extensively as dressage horses for children, but are also tall and sturdy enough to be ridden by adults.
+With their friendly, balanced personalities, Haflingers have a way of becoming part of the family, serving a purpose for everyone.
+The Austrian and German armies still use Haflingers as packhorses in rough terrain, and in some regions they are still used to supply remote mountain huts and transport wood from steep slopes.
+There are several Haflinger breed shows worldwide, including those in Germany, Great Britain and the United States.

 You can ride Haflingers on our horse riding holiday in The Dolomites, Italy!